-4.0 PARKING WORKS
+3.0 ACCESS AND PARKING WORKS

-- 4.1 A Development Permit for Operational Works (parking works) must be obtained prior to the commencement of any parking works on the development site. - 4.2 All parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (parking works). - 4.3 All car parking and vehicle manoeuvring areas associated with the proposed development must be concrete paved, asphalt sealed or other approved surface which is dust free and non-eroding. - 4.4 The existing access from Kent Street to the development must be upgraded to comply with the requirements of the Capricorn Municipal Development Guidelines. - 4.5 All vehicles must ingress and egress the development in a forward gear. - 4.6 A minimum of two (2) car parking spaces must be provided on-site. - 4.7 Any application for a Development Permit for Operational Works (parking works) must demonstrate the provision of six (6) on-street parking spaces along Kent Street. - 4.8 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (parking works). - 4.9 Any application for a Development Permit for Operational Works (parking works) must be accompanied by detailed and scaled plans, which demonstrate the turning movements/swept paths of the largest vehicle to access the development site.
+- 3.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access works on the development site. - 3.2 All access works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.3 All car parking and access areas must be paved or sealed to Council's satisfaction.
+Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 3.4 The existing access from Canning Street to the development must be upgraded to comply with the requirements of the Capricorn Municipal Development Guidelines. - 3.5 All vehicles must ingress and egress the development in a forward gear. - 3.6 A minimum of four (4) parking spaces must be provided on-site. - 3.7 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 3.8 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1), the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works).